 XPEL also continues to expand its delivery channels by acquiring select installation facilities in key markets and acquiring international partners to enhance our global reach.
 As we expand globally, we strive to tailor our distribution model to adapt to target markets.
 We believe this flexibility allows us to penetrate and grow market share more efficiently.
 Our acquisition strategy centers on our belief that the closer the Company is to its end customers, the greater its ability to drive increased product sales.
-During 2022, we acquired the paint protection film business of our Australian distributor and in May 2023, we acquired a dealership-focused installation business in the greater Boston area in furtherance of this objective.
+During 2022, we acquired the paint protection film business of our Australian distributor and in May 2023, we acquired a dealership-focused installation business in the greater Boston area completed four acquisitions in furtherance of this objective.
+We believe our channel strategy uniquely positions us to be wherever the demand takes us and is a key part of our ability to drive sustained growth.